 Because hauled out animals may move towards the water when disturbed, there is the risk of injury if animals stampede towards shorelines with precipitous relief (e.g., cliffs).
-Shoreline habitats near the survey areas tend to consist of steeply sloping rocks with unimpeded and non-obstructed access to the water.
-Disturbed, hauled out animals in these situations are likely to move toward the water slowly without risk of unexpectedly falling off cliffs or encountering barriers or hazards or that would otherwise prevent them from leaving the area.
-Therefore, research activity poses no risk that disturbed animals may fall and be injured or killed as a result of disturbance at high-relief locations and thus there is no risk that these disturbances will result in Level A harassment or mortality/serious injury.

-Few pups are anticipated to be encountered during the proposed monitoring surveys.
-A small number of harbor seal, northern elephant seal and California sea lion pups, however, have been observed during past years.
-Though elephant seal pups are occasionally present when researchers visit survey sites, risk of pup mortalities is very low because elephant seals are far less reactive to researcher presence than the other two species.
-Harbor seals are very precocious with only a short period of time in which separation of a mother from a pup could occur.
-Pups are also typically found on sand beaches, while study sites are located in the rocky intertidal zone, meaning that there is typically a buffer between researchers and pups.
-Finally, the caution used by researchers in approaching sites generally precludes the possibility of behaviors, such as stampeding, that could result in extended separation of mothers and dependent pups, or trampling of pups.
+Shoreline habitats near the survey areas tend to consist of steeply sloping rocks with unimpeded and unobstructed access to the water.
+If disturbed, hauled out animals in these situations are likely to move toward the water slowly without risk of unexpectedly falling off cliffs or encountering barriers or hazards or that would otherwise prevent them from leaving the area.
+Using a cautious approach (i.e., following mitigation measures), research activity is not likely to risk injury or death as a result of disturbance at these high-relief locations.
+Therefore, it is unlikely that these disturbances will result in Level A harassment, serious injury, or mortality, and NMFS is not proposing to authorize take by Level A harassment, serious injury, or mortality resulting from this research activity.
+A small number of harbor seal, northern elephant seal, and California sea lion pups have been observed in the research area during past years, and few pups are expected to be present during the proposed monitoring surveys.
+Though elephant seal pups are occasionally present when researchers visit survey sites, risk of pup mortalities is low because elephant seals are far less reactive to researcher presence than the other two species.
+Due to the implementation of mitigation measures, it is unlikely that harbor seal pups will be injured. Šurveys are timed to avoid harbor seal breeding season (March through June), and researchers shall abort the survey if they arrive and see harbor seal pups are present.

 The only habitat modification associated with the proposed activity is the placement of permanent bolts and temporary sampling equipment in the intertidal zone.
 The installation of bolts and sampling equipment is conducted under the appropriate permits (National Marine Sanctuary, California State Parks).
-Once a particular study has ended, the respective sampling equipment is removed; the bolts remain.
+Once a particular study has ended, the respective sampling equipment is removed, while the bolts remain.
 No trash or field gear is left at a site.
-Sampling activities are also not expected to result in any long-term modifications of haulout use or abandonment of haulouts since these sites are only visited one to two times per year, which minimizes repeated disturbances.
-During periods of low tide (e.g., when tides are 0.6 m (2 ft) or less and low enough for pinnipeds to haulout), we would expect the pinnipeds to return to the haulout site within 60 minutes of the disturbance (Allen et al. 1985).
-The effects to pinnipeds appear at most to displace the animals temporarily from their haulout sites, and we do not expect, and have not observed during previous authorizations, that the pinnipeds would permanently abandon a haulout site during the conduct of rocky intertidal surveys.
+Since these sites are only visited one to two times per year, minimizing repeated disturbances, sampling activities are not expected to result in long-term modifications of haulout use, nor haulout abandonment.
+During periods of low tide (e.g., when tides are 0.6 m (2 ft) or less and low enough for pinnipeds to haul out), we would expect the pinnipeds to return to the haulout site within 60 minutes of the disturbance (Allen et al. 1985).

+During prior authorizations, only temporary displacement from haulouts has been observed, so we do not expect that pinnipeds will permanently abandon a haulout site during the conduct of rocky intertidal surveys.
 Additionally, impacts to prey species from survey activities are not anticipated.
-Thus, the proposed activity is not expected to have any habitat-related effects that could cause significant or long-term consequences for individual marine mammals or their populations.
+Thus, the proposed activity is not expected to have any habitatrelated effects that could cause significant or long-term consequences for individual marine mammals or their populations.

-Estimated Take
+Estimated Take of Marine Mammals

-This section provides an estimate of the number of incidental takes proposed for authorization through this IHA, which will inform both NMFS' consideration of "small numbers" and the negligible impact determination.
+This section provides an estimate of the number of incidental takes of the four species of pinnipeds by Level B harassment proposed for authorization through this proposed rule, which will inform both NMFS' consideration of "small numbers" and the negligible impact determination.